How do therapists handle chance encounters with clients outside the office?

 Such boundary-related decisions are regularly confronted.
 How we proceed, though, is likely to be unique to each particular therapist and client, as there’s a lack of hard-and-fast rules about this.

 On the other hand, there’s no lack of guidelines.
-For example, social work ethics include avoiding dual relationships whenever possible and not becoming friends with or otherwise consorting with a client after a therapy episode.
+For example, include avoiding dual relationships whenever possible and not becoming friends with or otherwise consorting with a client after a therapy episode.
 Regarding the latter, “Once a client, always a client” means being prepared for the possibility that a former client who’s not currently seeing you may want to return someday for additional help.

 What informs our boundary-making other than the code of ethics?
 Resources might include reading, consulting with others, and taking courses and workshops—such as one I recently attended titled “OMG…Didn’t We Go to High School Together?” led by social worker Rachel Legend.

 As I’m not originally from the state in which I practice, that kind of OMG is less likely to happen to me than to many others.
 More pertinent to me are those out-of-the-office unexpected sightings of each other, which Legend got us thinking more about.

 Although most of my own instances of running into clients outside the office have felt relatively comfortable, I often can’t know for sure if the same is true for them (unless it’s someone who’s actively seeing me in therapy and we can therefore discuss it in a following session).
 And some situations have decidedly proven less than comfortable.

 - At a social gathering, a store, an event like a concert, or anywhere around town.
 My View: In this situation, it helps if this kind of potential occurrence has already been addressed in the office so I’ll know how a particular client wants to respond.
 Some would prefer not interacting, for instance; others will gladly wave or say hi.
 But if I don’t already know, I try to follow a client’s cues in the moment.